mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

 Wait!
 It was supposed to be “one single uniform way of dealing with errors”!
 What is this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The error management in Octez is a unified way (syntax modules
+The error management in Mavkit is a unified way (syntax modules
 with regular, predictable interfaces) of handling different types of
 errors.